sagedemage/movie_recommendation_system/README.md

 **Note**: The `measure_accuracy.py` script runs the program 100 times for me.

-The accuracy of the model is 72%.
+The accuracy of the model is 78%.
 There is certainly more work that has to be done to get it to a 90% accuracy.
-An accuracy close to 75% is not too bad for a demo project.
+An accuracy above 75% is good for a demo project.

 ## Resource
 - [PyTorch Website](https://pytorch.org)